Ashwikk/Ashwikk/README.md

 - University : I am a Student at [BML Munjal University](https://www.bmu.edu.in/).
 - Technologist: I love using Software as a solution for every Problem.
-- Computer : I am a competitive programmer at Codeforces, Leetcode.
+- Computer : I am a competitive programmer at Leetcode.
 - Student : I’m currently learning Computer Science and Software Engineering.
 - Thinking : I’m currently open for a new job opportunity, this is [MY RESUME](https://drive.google.com/file/d/1p8Rbm5cJrCB6uVTMOf3LzzyEiCh4XoeR/view?usp=drive_link).
 - HERE: You can visit [MY WEBSITE](https://github.com/ashwikk).